NZ-Trained Registration Anaesthetic Technician

-- three-years full-time equivalent clinical experience as a Trainee Anaesthetic Technician (or 18-months/2-years if you qualified for a shorter training period due to previous health qualifications and did the Graduate Certificate course of study); and
+• three-years full-time equivalent clinical experience as a trainee Anaesthetic Technician, or 18-months/two-years clinical experience if you qualified for a shorter education period due to previous health qualifications, and you have completed the Graduate Certificate course of study; and

 Applying for an APC